oomph-lib/oomph-lib/README.md

 To uninstall the library, delete the `joe_build` directory in the `oomph-lib` root directory and the directory `/home/joe_cool/oomph_lib_install_dir`.
 Also remove the addition of the installation directory to the `PATH` from your `.bashrc` or `.zshrc` file (if you added it there).

-**Note:** The `oomph_build.py` script described in [Building with `oomph_build.py`](#building-with-oomph_buildpy) can also handle custom installation paths.
-For example, instead of the multi-step process above, you could run the Python build script with an option to specify the install location and achieve the same result.

 #### Option 3: Installation with root privileges